ElusiveMonni/monni_docs/docs/guides/mass-actions.md

 ---
-title: Guide To Mass Actions
+title: Guide to Mass Actions
 sidebar_position: 5
 ---
 ##### Need to do a lot at once?
 Here's how!